FHantke/brave-browser-wiki/Brave-Release-Schedule.md

 - CI will eventually do builds for Dev channel once a day if there are changes.
 - Updates will be released twice a week or as requested.
 - `x` in the version above will increase for each build.
-- `x` is equal to 0 on the first day a version branch appears.
 - Branches are created from master on the dates specified.

 ## Nightly channel: